aspnetzero/documents/docs/en/Developing-Step-By-Step-MAUI.md

 ### Creating

-PeopleView is going to list all the persons.
+PeopleView is going to list all the people.
 When we tap one of the person, we'll navigate to person details.
 In **Acme.PhoneBookDemo.Mobile.MAUI** project, there's **Pages** folder.
 Add new folder named **People** in that folder.
 And create new razor page in it named **Index**.

 <img src="images/maui-add-people-index.png" alt="Creating Person App Service Client" class="img-thumbnail" />